truemagic-coder/solana-agent-kit/README.md

 ### Privy DFlow Swap

 This plugin enables Solana Agent to swap tokens using DFlow's Swap API with Privy delegated wallets.
-DFlow offers faster swaps compared to Jupiter Ultra with competitive rates and supports platform fees for monetization.
+DFlow offers faster swaps compared to Jupiter Ultra with competitive rates.

+**Note:** Platform fees are not supported with DFlow.
+Use Privy Ultra (Jupiter) if you need to collect fees on swaps.

 Transactions are signed via Privy and sent via your configured RPC (Helius recommended) for reliable blockhash handling and priority fees.